vtrpldn/digital-garden/src/posts/9-hiring-tips-for-team-leads-and-engineers.md

 layout: post
 ---

-I realized and did so very recently that ever since my first full-time job as a frontend engineer, I was somewhat involved or responsible for hiring new people.
+This week I realized that ever since my first full-time job as a frontend engineer, I was somewhat involved or responsible for hiring new people.

 And I always found hiring...
 Strangely rewarding?
 I don't know.
 I have this weird predisposition to deal with work like it is some kind of strategy game.
 Hiring feels a lot like adding reinforcements to my XCOM squad.